CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

 1. use git/ssh/drag and drop to get files onto system
 1. sudo apt install python3-pip
 1. sudo apt install openssh-server, wget
-1. pip install cryptography, scapy
+1. pip3 install cryptography, scapy

 In addition, you need to install the following components: